 Removal of loose dirt and debris that accumulate on flooring will need you to use a lightweight broom or vacuum.
 You should be doing this throughout the day to avoid gradual buildup of these flooring enemies.
 The number of times your flooring needs sweeping will depend on the amount of traffic it endures in a day.

 Pet paws and shoes bring in dust and dirt from the outside.
-Additionally, some crumbs tend to fall onto floors even if the entire family is tidy.
-All this may ultimately scratch the surface or cause any other damage that will demand refinishing or complete replacement.
+Any debris that falls onto the floors may have the potential to scratch the floor’s surface or cause other damages that may demand refinishing or replacement.

-Keep dust mops or brooms throughout your house to remind you when it is necessary to do the sweeping.
-You ought to sweep the floors at least two times a week, or even thrice or so depending on traffic.
+Keep dust mops or brooms handy to remind you when it is necessary to do the sweeping.
+You ought to sweep the floors at least twice a week, or even more depending on traffic.
 Stash one broom or dust mop in the linen closet, another one in the pantry and so forth.

 4. Use Low-Impact Cleansing Techniques

 It is perfectly understandable that sometimes there is the temptation to use heavy-duty cleaners to blast the dirt away.
 Resist this temptation.
 Instead, learn how to use the mildest method possible to clean vinyl floors.
-Wipe up the spills immediately they land on the floors, and vacuum or sweep at least every evening.
+Wipe up the spills immediately once they occur.

 You may want to use a mop soaked in warm water to clean the dirt that is otherwise difficult to access using a vacuum or broom.
 Here is a warning: never attempt to use hot water as this can damage your floors.
 If this fails, use soap designed exclusively for your specific flooring.